 We have performed reduction and reshaping of the labia majora most frequently in our massive weight loss patients.
 After weight loss, there may be redundant skin and fatty tissue that impairs hygiene and results in an unattractive appearance.
 Correction of this may involve a “lift” of the entire pubic area, liposuction, removal of excess skin or a combination of these procedures.
 This is performed in the operating room under a general anesthetic and can take 1-2 hours.

 Recovery time varies depending on the particular procedure performed.
 Most patients will require strong pain medications for 1-2 days and can return to work in 3-7 days.
 Sutures placed during the operation are the dissolving type that do not need to be removed.

 We have had patients referred to us with significant abnormalities that have caused ongoing problems with infection, irritation, etc. that represent a significant medical problem.
 In these cases, we have submitted the information to their insurance company prior to surgery and have been able to obtain coverage for labiaplasty as a medically necessary procedure.

 However, in most cases the procedure is regarded as primarily a cosmetic procedure and therefore not covered by insurance plans.
 After we have evaluated you and determined the procedure to be performed we will be able to give you the information regarding the cost of the procedure.

-Although this is not a commonly performed surgical procedure, it is rapidly growing in frequency in both our practice and nationwide.
+An estimated 10,000 labiaplasty procedures were performed last year and it’s rapidly growing in frequency in both our practice and nationwide.
 If you are considering labiaplasty, chose a practice and surgeon that understands the nuances involved in this operation from both a cosmetic and functional point of view.